GE2020: Opposition vote swing shows people are looking beyond bread and butter issues, analysts say

 “Voters signalled that they are assessing how the Government had governed, particularly the trust between Government and people,” said the Singapore Management University (SMU) law professor.

-Voters, for one, are concerned about the “post-material issues” as well such as Singapore's identity, social inequality, said Prof Tan.
+Voters, for one, are concerned about the “post-material issues” as well, such as Singapore's identity and social inequality, said Associate Professor Tan.

 SIM Global Education associate lecturer Felix Tan agreed, saying that people were beginning to realise “there are many more important issues such as social inequality and social injustices that pervade our society”.